 The Jerusalema Dance Challenge has given us all a great laugh over the last few weeks – and we have another Laois effort here.

-You can watch the video by clicking here.
+You can check out the video by clicking here.